johnjohal/reflections/Readme.txt

 Hello old old GIT
-Second line added on the 12/3/19.
+Second line added on Github on the 12/3/19.
+Third line added locally on the 12/3/19.